 I’m a senior fellow and director of constitutional studies at the Manhattan Institute.
 Before that, I was executive director and senior lecturer at the Georgetown Center for the Constitution, and before that a vice president of the Cato Institute, director of Cato’s Robert A. Levy Center for Constitutional Studies, and publisher of the Cato Supreme Court Review.

 I’m the author of Supreme Disorder: Judicial Nominations and the Politics of America’s Highest Court (2020, updated paperback 2022), coauthor of Religious Liberties for Corporations?
 Hobby Lobby, the Affordable Care Act, and the Constitution (2014), and editor of 11 volumes of the Cato Supreme Court Review (2008-18).
 I’ve contributed to a variety of academic, popular, and professional publications, including the Wall Street Journal, the Harvard Journal of Law & Public Policy, Washington Post, L.A.
 Times, USA Today, National Review, and Newsweek.
-I also regularly provide commentary for various media outlets and once appeared on the Colbert Report.
+I also regularly provide commentary for various media outlets, have been a legal consultant to CBS News, and once appeared on the Colbert Report.

 I’ve testified many times before Congress and state legislatures and have filed more than 500 amicus curiae “friend of the court” briefs in the Supreme Court.
 I lecture regularly on behalf of the Federalist Society, am a member of the board of fellows of the Jewish Policy Center, was an inaugural Washington Fellow at the National Review Institute, and have been an adjunct law professor at the George Washington University and University of Mississippi.
 I’m also the chairman of the board of advisers of the Mississippi Justice Institute, a barrister in the Edward Coke Appellate Inn of Court, and a member of the Virginia Advisory Committee to the U.S. Commission on Civil Rights.